 The first thing to notice about this process is the size of the ink droplets.
 Each is just a few nanometers from one side to the other.
 Billions of these droplets are ejected onto a heated conveyor belt to create an ultra-thin, high-gloss polymer sheet.
+At polymer chemistry you can find more information about polymers.
 The image can be transferred to any sort of paper without the need for special treatment.
 It adheres completely, and, since the drying process takes place before the paper is involved, the material can be handled and shipped instantaneously.

 The technology looks to create short and medium-sized runs of a quality usually reserved for higher-volume materials.
 This is something that neither digital nor traditional offset printing can offer at a profitable price.

 The ink used is water-based, and produces minimal waste relative to the oil-based alternatives.
 The colour process is fourfold (CMYK), but it can be expanded to seven (CMYK+OBG).
 The former palette covers around 84% of Pantone colours, while the latter covers around 96% of them – meaning that the technology is close enough, colour-wise, for almost every application.

 Although a high-quality final image, it is the convenience that the technology offers which may ultimately see it take the place of more conventional methods.
 Drying times and primer represent considerable headaches for those in printing.
 And throughput matters, too.
 Able to print single or double-sided onto any paper stock, at up to 13,000 SPH, the Landa ticks quite a few boxes.